 Students who are unable to pay their fees by the year may pay by the term, in which case they are required to pay first term course fees and other fees for the year within the first two weeks of first term.
 Students paying under this arrangement will receive accounts from the University for second and third term course fees.
-These fees must be paid within the first two weeks of each term: otherwise a late fee is incurred-£3 on fees paid in the third or fourth weeks of term and £5 on fees paid in the fifth or sixth weeks.
+These fees must be paid within the first two weeks of each term: otherwise a late fee is incurred-£3 on fees paid in the third or fourth weeks of term and £5 on fees paid thereafter.